Mobile-Artificial-Intelligence/maid/README.md

 6. Navigate back to the Home Page
 7. Enter a prompt

+## Help Wanted
+- Fix windows build to allow dll's (butler.dll, llama.dll, etc) to be built with maid
+- Seperate Desktop UI from Mobile UI
+- Testing and Building on MacOS and IOS

 ## Testing
 Android version tested on a Oneplus 10 Pro 11gb phone.
 Also tested on Debian Linux, Windows 11.